Arct4/way-to-wype-bot/README.md

 - [ ] Member : Get items, gems and enchants for a specific player
 - [ ] Member : Update Class and Role from Armory (no more need of commands like _raid-member-set-role_)
 - [ ] Guide : Found on Wowhead, Icy Veins or other site a guide for class or profession
-- [ ] Improvements : Send bot's answer with multipart messages to avoid Discord limit (2000 characters)
+- [ ] Improvement : Send bot's answer with multipart messages to avoid Discord limit (2000 characters)
+- [ ] Improvement : Let user set a custom prefix for command
+- [ ] Improvement : Add translation management